Abbey St. Paul, Wisques

 cloister has twill arches made of bricks.
 These arches are decorated with

-wall with door, since 1930...
+temporary wooden wall with door, since 1930...

 OSB.
-Bellot
+Bellot isn’t

-mosaic like in the cloister.
+in the cloister.
 The

-stained-glass windows are yellow-red colored.
+stained-glass windows are yellow-red coloured.
 Part of

 the original refectory is nowadays the chapter house of the community.
-It’s
+Its

-eastwall is rich decorated, as seen below. |
+east wall is rich decorated, as can be seen here below. |

 |